[[caption-width-right:325:Two robots settling their differences over a nice cup of tea.]]

 ** Swinging a high-speed axe, spike, or hammer forcefully down onto your opponent offers another method of attacking the vulnerable top surface.
 The weapon is typically driven by a pneumatic actuator via a rack and pinion or direct mechanical linkage.
 The attack may damage the opposing robot directly, or may lodge in their robot and provide a handle for dragging them toward a hazard. ''[=BattleBots=]'' heavyweight runner-up and Robot Wars competitor Killerhurtz was armed with an overhead axe.

-* ''RobotWars'' (1998-2003): The show that most people associate the sport with, the first of the "big three" and the longest lasting with 7 conventional and 2 "Extreme" seasons and several international spin-offs.
+* ''Series/RobotWars'' (1998-2003): The show that most people associate the sport with, the first of the "big three" and the longest lasting with 7 conventional and 2 "Extreme" seasons and several international spin-offs.

 ** ''Techno Games'' (2000-2003): A sister show to RobotWars that focused on the non-violent aspect of the sport and usually with custom built robots.
 Many of the events where the old RobotWars trials and most of the teams where also competitors in said show.
 Four seasons.

-* ''BattleBots'' (1999/2000-2002): The second of the big three and created by former Robot Wars competitors.
+* ''Series/BattleBots'' (1999/2000-2002, 2015-present): The second of the big three and created by former Robot Wars competitors.
 Had a much more "laid back" attitude than its UK counterpart akin to ProfessionalWrestling and many RobotWars teams also competed on this show with either the same (Killerhurtz team) or a completely different (Razer team) machine.
 Lasted five official and two "prototype" seasons.
+Was revived thirteen years later with a more serious (but still comedic) focus on robot fighting.

 * ''Robotica'' (2001-2002): The last of the big three and with a format colesly resembling RobotWars before its Retool.
 Lasted three seasons.